 Don your AR glasses and dive into an ocean of information.
 "Ghost and the Shell: The Exhibition."

-GHOST IN THE SHELL THE EXHIBITION
+GHOST IN THE SHELL THE EXHIBITION|Ghost and the Shell

 Text by KAWASE Takuro

-The grand exhibition spanning the "Ghost in the Shell" series, announced last November at MUTEK JP in Shibuya Hikarie, has finally opened.
-What was most striking upon attending the preview was the sheer number of media representatives present.
-Journalists and writers from a wide array of fields—news, culture, art, tech, fashion, and even foreign media—gathered at the 45th floor of Toranomon Hills Station Tower.
+The grand exhibition spanning the Ghost in the Shell series, announced last November at MUTEK JP in Shibuya Hikarie, has finally opened.
+What was immediately striking at the preview was the sheer number of media representatives gathered.
+Journalists and writers from a wide array of fields—news, culture, art, tech, fashion, and even foreign media—flocked to the 45th floor of the Toranomon Hills Station Tower.

-Sasai: While discussing with Production I.G., the studio behind the anime, we discovered a vast archive of materials spanning 30 years.
-I then consulted with Mr. Miura here, and we agreed that by combining "Ghost in the Shell," a work at the forefront of creativity, with KDDI's cutting-edge technology, we could create an unprecedentedly advanced exhibition.
-However, the venue had not yet been decided.
-At that time, I saw the exhibition by Rhizomatiks at the opening of TOKYO NODE and Mika Ninagawa's exhibition curated by Mr. Kuwana.
-I felt that the advanced image of the work and the magnificence of the TOKYO NODE venue resonated, leading to the decision to hold the exhibition here.
+Sasai: While discussing with Production I.G., the animation studio behind the series, we discovered a vast archive of materials spanning 30 years.
+I then consulted with Mr. Miura here, and we agreed that by combining the cutting-edge work of Ghost in the Shell with KDDI's advanced technology, we could create an unprecedented, forward-thinking exhibition.
+However, the venue was not yet decided.
+It was at that time that I saw the exhibitions by Rhizomatiks and Mika Ninagawa, curated by Mr. Kuwana, which were held as the inaugural events at TOKYO NODE.
+I felt that the advanced image of the work and the magnificence of the TOKYO NODE venue resonated perfectly, leading to the decision to hold the exhibition here.

-Kuwana: In this Gallery A, there are eight terminals lined up.
-We have created a search engine that allows you to browse all scenes from the anime series and find your favorite moments.
-Then, in Gallery B, you can see how those scenes were created.
-Here, we are exhibiting 1,600 original drawings, carefully selected to match the concept of this exhibition.
-It's a place where you can experience the thrill of searching for original artwork from animation cut bags, much like searching for a favorite record in an analog record store.
-We've packed in all the information with the desire for you to "dig" your favorite "Ghost in the Shell" through both digital and analog means.
+Kuwana: In this Gallery A, there are eight terminals where you can access a search engine for all scenes from the anime series, allowing you to find your favorite moments.
+In the next gallery, Gallery B, you can see how those scenes were created.
+Here, we are exhibiting 1,600 original animation cels, carefully selected to match the exhibition's concept.
+It's a place where you can experience the thrill of searching for original artwork from animation cut bags, much like digging for a favorite record in an analog record store.
+We've packed all the information with the desire for everyone to 'dig' their favorite Ghost in the Shell through both digital and analog means.

-The first experience you should have at this exhibition is the "Giant Cyberbrain Network Visualizer 'Nerve Net'" created by Artistic Director Shuhei Matsuyama.
+The first experience you should have at this exhibition is the "Giant Cyberbrain Network Visualizer 'Nerve Net'", created by Artistic Director Shuhei Matsuyama.

 In the vast space of approximately 1,000 square meters, numerous storyboards from the production process and meticulously crafted background art from the series are displayed.

-To meet the expectations of fans who believe "Ghost in the Shell" should embody cutting-edge initiatives, "Cyberbrain VISION" has been specially developed for this exhibition.
-You will be moved to realize that the devices depicted in the series' setting of 2029 Tokyo have become a reality in 2026 through AR (Augmented Reality) technology.
+As if to meet the expectations of fans who believe that Ghost in the Shell should embody cutting-edge initiatives, "Cyberbrain VISION" was specially developed for this exhibition.
+You will surely be moved to see a device depicted in the world of 2029 realized through AR (Augmented Reality) technology in 2026.

 Scanning the panels placed at several points within the venue activates different programs.

-Ichiro Miura (KDDI), Global License Producer
+Ichiro Miura, Global License Producer (KDDI)

-The "Ghost in the Shell" series is highly acclaimed worldwide, a key characteristic that has led to plans for this exhibition to tour internationally.
+The high international acclaim of the Ghost in the Shell series is one of its defining characteristics, and plans are underway for this exhibition to tour overseas.
 Mr. Miura, the Global License Producer, shared his aspirations.

-Miura: Through negotiations with Kodansha and others over about three years, we reaffirmed that "Ghost in the Shell" is a globally recognized work and an intellectual property that represents Japan.
-Starting with this exhibition, we aim to promote Japanese anime culture and IPs worldwide, and also to help Japanese people go global.
+Miura: Through negotiations with Kodansha and others over about three years, we have reaffirmed that Ghost in the Shell is a globally relevant work and a leading IP from Japan.
+Starting with this exhibition, we aim to promote Japanese anime culture and IPs worldwide, and also to help Japanese people venture out globally.
 We are working on the international tour with the strong desire to achieve this.
-Currently, we are receiving an immense number of inquiries from overseas, and we are planning exhibitions in North America, Europe, Asia, and the Middle East.
-With the resolve that this is the only way, we want to present this content, originating from Tokyo in 2026, to the world.
+Currently, we are receiving an immense number of inquiries from overseas, and we are planning to hold the exhibition in various regions including North America, Europe, Asia, and the Middle East.
+With the resolve that this is the only way forward, we want to pose a question to the world as content originating from Tokyo in 2026.

 《Sexy Robot_The Ghost in the Shell type 1》©︎Hajime Sorayama.
 Courtesy of NANZUKA©︎Shirow Masamune / KODANSHA

-The sheer volume of materials spanning the entire series, along with Cyberbrain VISION, is overwhelming.
-However, the exhibition gains further depth through the display of collaborative works with diverse contemporary artists from Japan and abroad.
-The installation, realized through an offer to Hajime Sorayama, a contemporary artist with whom original author Masamune Shirow has a close relationship through extensive correspondence, is a must-see.
-Additionally, collaborations with Kunihiko Morinaga's brand "ANREALAGE," active at the forefront of the fashion scene, and other works reflecting the world of "Ghost in the Shell" are placed throughout the venue.
+While the vast archive spanning all series and the Cyberbrain VISION alone are overwhelming, the exhibition gains further depth with the display of collaborative works by diverse contemporary artists from Japan and abroad.
+The installation realized through an offer to Hajime Sorayama, a contemporary artist with whom original author Masamune Shirow shares a close relationship through an exchange of letters, is a must-see.
+Additionally, collaborations with ANREALAGE, the brand by Kunihiko Morinaga active at the forefront of fashion, and other works reflecting the world of Ghost in the Shell are installed throughout the venue.

-Concluding the Exhibition: Official and Collaboration Merchandise
+Concluding the Exhibition: Coveted Official and Collaboration Merchandise

-Amidst the soaring prices of bootleg items found in vintage stores, this is a rare opportunity to acquire official merchandise.
+Amidst the soaring prices of bootleg items in vintage stores, this is a rare opportunity to acquire official merchandise.

 Ghost in the Shell: The Exhibition

-Venue: TOKYO NODE GALLERY A/B/C
+Venue|TOKYO NODE GALLERY A/B/C

 2-6-2 Toranomon, Minato-ku, Tokyo (Toranomon Hills Station Tower 45F)